-Anxious to prove the doubters wrong, he went out of his way to persuade Amelia Wren to fly him into the upper atmosphere and break the French record of 27,000 feet.
-He needed Wren’s ballooning skills and money to launch the expedition and had been desperately persuading her to get involved.
+Anxious to prove the doubters wrong, he went out of his way to persuade Amelia Wren to fly him into the little known atmosphere and break the French record of 27,000 feet.
+He needed Wren’s ballooning skills and money to launch the expedition and he had been desperately persuading her to get involved.
 Amelia Wren however, was still having nightmares after a ballooning accident in which her husband jumped off the basket to save her.
 After a long internal struggle, she finally decided to fulfill her late husband’s dream.

 Thankfully, Amelia was still wide awake.
 Not only that, she climbed up the net to the top of the iced-up balloon and punctured it with her heels!
 She almost plunged all the way down, but secured by a rope before her climb, she managed to swing herself back into the basket and revived the unconscious Glaisher (so they’re even).
 They descended slowly at first, then rapidly – too rapidly until they had to cut the basket and hold on to the ropes.
 The pair survived and Glaisher went on to win the respect of the scientific community.

 The movie says that it’s based on a true story – except that it has completely changed not just the plot but one of the main characters!

 In real life, Glaisher’s partner on that historic flight was actually the renowned balloonist Henry Tracey Coxwell.
 The movie turned him into a fictional young widow by the name of Amelia Wren!
 Here are the facts.

 In 1862 the British Association for the Advancement of Science determined to make investigations of the upper atmosphere using balloons.
 Dr James Glaisher, Fellowship of the Royal Society was chosen to carry out the experiments, and at the suggestion of astronomer and adventurer Charles Green, Henry Coxwell was employed to fly the balloon.